top of page

 Summit Delegations

-Twenty-five state, other human, and more-than-human delegations will be represented at the summit including:
+Twenty-three state, other human, and more-than-human delegations were represented at the summit, including:

 Functionally extinct giant soft shelled turtle